 - Talk to a Certified Financial Planner (CFP), and he or she will be quick to note that building a diversified portfolio is not the challenge; instead, it is navigating your mind.

 - Human psychology is complex, and we are all subject to a slew of investor biases; for example, selling during a market downturn instead of staying the course, which can have dire consequences for our financial future.

 Is a Robo-Advisor Right for You?

 If you are currently disciplined in managing your personal finances, keeping a consistent budget, and have a fundamental understanding that over time the stock market will rise and fall, then a robo-advisor may be a good fit.

-On the contrary, if you are uncomfortable with the stock market and periods of financial uncertainly, such as bear markets, then a robo-advisor may not be an appropriate choice for you.
+On the contrary, if you are uncomfortable with the stock market and periods of financial uncertainty, such as bear markets, then a robo-advisor may not be an appropriate choice for you.

-Fortunately for all investors, the robo-advisor space is evolving at a very fast pace.
-Competition has yielded a variety of new entrants in the past year, each with their own take on goal planning on portfolio construction.
+Fortunately for all investors, the robo-advisor space is evolving at a fast pace.
+Competition has yielded a variety of new entrants in the past year, each with their take on goal planning on portfolio construction.